Branch retinal vein occlusion

 Branch retinal vein occlusion is a common retinal vascular disease of the elderly.
 It is caused by the occlusion of one of the branches of central retinal vein.

 Signs and symptoms

 Patients with branch retinal vein occlusion usually have a sudden onset of blurred vision or a central visual field defect.

 The eye examination findings of acute branch retinal vein occlusion include superficial hemorrhages, retinal edema, and often cotton-wool spots in a sector of retina drained by the affected vein.
 The obstructed vein is dilated and tortuous.

 The quadrant most commonly affected is the superotemporal (63%).

 Retinal neovascularization occurs in 20% of cases within the first 6–12 months of occlusion and depends on the area of retinal nonperfusion.
 Neovascularization is more likely to occur if more than five disc diameters of nonperfusion are present and vitreous hemorrhage can ensue.

-Risk factors

-Studies have identified the following abnormalities as risk factors for the development of branch retinal vein occlusion: